SAP-archive/teched2020-DEV166/README.md

 - creating a List Report Object Page application based on Fiori elements (FE) using the new service
 - configuring and running a predefined continuous integration and delivery (CI/CD) pipeline that automatically tests, builds, and deploys your code changes to the SAP Cloud Platform

 Please note that the inclusion of a service exposed on the SAP API Business Hub originates from an S/4 HANA Cloud system.
 While large parts of the tutorial are directed to consuming the service from a real S/4 HANA Cloud system, the service will eventually not be consumed from a real system but from a local copy on SAP Cloud Platform.
-This is because within the SAP Cloud Platform trial account no real S/4 HANA Cloud system can be configured.
+This is because within this tutorial and the SAP Cloud Platform trial account no real S/4 HANA Cloud system can be configured.

 ## Requirements